Rúben Vezo: Valencia

 On 4 November 2013, Vezo signed a four-year contract with Valencia CF for a reported fee of €1.5 million, with the move being made effective in the January transfer window.
 He made his La Liga debut on 8 February 2014, playing the last nine minutes in a 5–0 home defeat of Real Betis.
 Fifteen days later, profiting from suspension to compatriot Ricardo Costa, he played the full 90 minutes against Granada CF also at the Mestalla Stadium, and scored his first goal as a professional after netting from a free kick taken by Dani Parejo to help the hosts come from behind in the 90th minute and win it 2–1; in the process, he became the Spanish club's youngest ever foreigner to achieve that feat.

 In 2015–16, Vezo took part in his first European campaigns in the UEFA Champions League and UEFA Europa League.
 He was dismissed on 24 November in a 2–0 group loss away to FC Zenit Saint Petersburg in the former for a foul on Oleg Shatov; following the drop into the latter he netted the final goal of a 10–0 aggregate win over SK Rapid Wien in the last 32 for Gary Neville's team.

 Vezo joined Granada of the same league on 31 August 2016, in a season-long loan.
 He played 19 times as the Andalusians were relegated, and he was sent off on his second appearance in a 2–2 draw at Betis on 16 September.

-In 2018–19, Vezo made only four league appearances in his last half-season at the Mestalla Stadium, but made five appearances in a Copa del Rey campaign that ended with conquest.
+In 2018–19, Vezo played only four league games in his last half-season at the Mestalla Stadium, but contributed five matches in the Copa del Rey as the competition was won.